This site requires a more recent version of Adobe Flash Player to function properly.

-- IBM Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to increase from about $6.4 billion in 2012 to over $7.13 billion by the end of the Trefis forecast period in 2020.
-However, there could be a 5% downside to the Trefis price estimate if middleware license revenues were to remain flat at $6.4 billion by the end of Trefis forecast period.
+- IBM Branded Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to increase from about $5.8 billion in 2013 to over $6.6 billion by the end of the Trefis forecast period in 2021.
+We expect demand to pick up on the back of increase in software development around the globe, especially from legacy code conversion to newer standards and capabilities.
+However, if demand were to decline, due to overall downturn in economy, there could be a 3% downside to the Trefis price estimate if middleware license revenues were to remain flat at $5.8 billion by the end of Trefis forecast period.

-- IBM Middleware Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 49% in 2012 to nearly 46% in 2013, and then remain constant till the end of the 2020.
-There could be 4% upside to the Trefis price estimate if margin was to remain constant at current high level going forward.
-On the other hand, there could be 5% downside to the Trefis price estimate if the margin continued falling, reaching its pre-crisis level of 35% by the end of the Trefis forecast period.
+- IBM Middleware Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 51.7% in 2013 to nearly 49.7% in 2014, and then remain constant till the end of the 2021.
+There could be 3% upside to the Trefis price estimate if margin was to remain constant at current high level going forward due to IBM's brand recognition.
+On the other hand, there could be 3% downside to the Trefis price estimate if the margin were to fall due to lower economic demand, reaching its pre-crisis level of 35% by the end of the Trefis forecast period.

-- GBS EBITDA Margin: GBS margins have historically witnessed solid growth increasing from 12.5% in 2007 to around 17.2% in 2012.
-While we currently forecast GBS EBITDA margin to stabilize at 16.7% in the future, a decline in the future to pre-recession level of 12.5% could result in a significant downside of 3%-4% to the Trefis price estimate.
+- GTS EBITDA Margin: GTS margins have historically witnessed solid growth increasing from 19.4% in 2010 to around 24.4% in 2013.
+While we currently forecast GBT EBITDA margin to stabilize at 21.4% in the future as demand for outsourcing improves and the company restructures its low margin contracts for higher margins, a decline in the future to recession level of 15% could result in a significant downside of 5% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for IBM at the top of the page.